infinum/qa-handbook/Automation/Selenium locators - CSS selectors.md

 [CSS selectors cheatsheet](https://dev.to/dawnind/css3-selectors-cheat-sheet-6dk)

-Web game to help you learn about locators:
+Web game to help you learn how to use CSS selectors:

 [CSS Diner](https://flukeout.github.io/)